xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 In order to do this we will start by assuming that we have a kernel of the application that does not need to use Android at all.
 For this reason we open a new module inside the project.
 (If I were using Eclipse, I would start a new project.)

+T> Tip: keep android-free code in a separate module or project.
+Keep android-dependent code in a module that depends on the android-free module.

 Test list: